neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

     az storage blob list --container-name vhds --connection-string $connectionString

-We need to create a URL for the image.
+We need to create a URI for the image.

 The Publish Portal could potentially print an error: "The SAS URL start date (st) for the SAS URL should be one day before the current date in UTC, please ensure that the start date for SAS link is on or before mm/dd/yyyy.
 Please ensure that the SAS URL is generated following the instructions available in the [help link](https://docs.microsoft.com/en-us/azure/marketplace-publishing/marketplace-publishing-vm-image-creation)."

-    token=`az storage container generate-sas --name vhds --connection-string $connectionString --permissions r --expiry 2023-01-01 --output tsv` sasurl=`az storage blob url --container-name vhds --connection-string $connectionString --sas-token $token --name foo123`
+    token=`az storage container generate-sas --name vhds --connection-string $connectionString --permissions r --expiry 2023-01-01 --output tsv` sasuri=`az storage blob url --container-name vhds --connection-string $connectionString --sas-token $token --name foo123`

-The SAS url should look like this:
+The SAS URI should look like this:

     https://sa45345345.blob.core.windows.net/vhds/osdisk_b91e6a0e9a.vhd?sp=r&st=2022-01-30T02:07:41Z&se=2023-01-30T10:07:41Z&spr=https&sv=2020-08-04&sr=b&sig=%2FNfIZWzp1pE2JcH2lQcVLx72k0M%2Fidaan%2BlNHWMzOl0%3D

 Make sure it works by running:

-    wget $url
+    wget $uri

 Once you can successfully get the image, drop it into the publisher portal.